sol/reserve/README.md

 ## [re](https://github.com/sol/reserve#readme)serve

-**DISCLAIMER:** This is very early stage software.
-Consider it as a proof of concept that is not meant for production use!
+**DISCLAIMER:** This is early stage software.
+It is already functional and useful, but it still has some rough edges.

 ### Requirements